Syphilis

 What is syphilis?

-Syphilis is a bacterial STI with a variety of symptoms that present in four different phases.
+Syphilis is a bacterial STI that has four different phases.
 Typically, you’ll see the first symptom around 21 days after infection.
-The good news is that it's easy to treat and cure in its early stages.
+It might seem a little scary at first, but the good news is, it's easy to treat in the early stages.
 Using condoms and dental dams (a thin plastic barrier) can prevent syphilis from being passed on.
+Regular sexual health checks will also help you get an early diagnosis and treatment.

 What are the symptoms of syphilis?